 My name is Lotte.
 I am a footballer, who was born and raised in a concrete jungle.

 For a lot of people it is their dream to live in a city.
-In my case, it was something I was born into (thanks Mumzy and Pap).
-Growing up I saw businessmen rushing to work in their pinstripes, family kiosks open twenty four hours a day, three hundred and sixty five days a year, and drug dealers hustling on street corners.
+In my case, it was something I was born into (thanks Mum and Pap).
+Growing up I saw businessmen rushing to work in their pinstripes, family kiosks open twenty four hours a day - three hundred and sixty five days a year, and drug dealers hustling on street corners.
 The big city expectations have pushed me everyday; I have been taught to always aim sky high (pardon the pun).

 Though I grew up in London, it was in one of the most deprived parts of the city that I lived; in Tower Hamlets almost 50% of kids are living in poverty.
-I myself was blessed to live in a household that never had to worry about money, others were not so lucky.
-I grew up going to school with kids who were living a different life that I was - it got me thinking...
+I myself was lucky to live in a household that never had to worry about money, others were not so lucky.
+I grew up going to school with kids who were living a different life that I was - the privilege got me thinking...

 And most of my thinking was done on the football pitch.
-A 30 second walk from my house, you would find me on any given evening playing football on a concrete 5-a-side pitch in the local estate.
+On any given evening, you'd find me a 30 second walk from my home, playing football on a concrete 5-a-side pitch in the local estate.
 This was where I learnt the game I love so much today - that love came from grazed knees and meeting new 'ballers'.
 Side note, I have erased the memory of when a gang member, who had joined in the game one night, threatened to kill me after my knee coincidently met his lip while I was going up for a header... yes I did sprint home crying.
 True story, ask my mum who tried to stop me going back the next day.
 She couldn't stop me.
 That's just my love for the game.

 I still have that love for the game today.
 But today it isn't just about football.